zuikaru/Paiboon-Work/pb-project-25-new/README.md

 Steps
 ====
 1. At the toolbar, go to Tools and then Compiler options.
-2. At the General tab, tick "Add the following commands when calling the compiler" then fill "-std=c++11" (without double quotes) in the textarea.
+2. At the General tab, tick "Add the following commands when calling the compiler" then fill "-std=c++11" (without double quotes) in the text area.
 3. Press OK button.
 4. You can now compile this file with Dev-C++.